Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Materials and Methods

-\paragraph{Animation and Behavior of Group Members} The virtual human's body animation was drawn from eight distinct idle animations exported from Mixamo~\citep{mixamo2023}.
+To avoid potential bias caused by different emotional dispositions of the virtual others \mbox{\citep{volonteEffectsInteractingCrowd2020}}, we aimed to keep animation and behavior constant between the groups' configurations.
+Therefore, the following description of animation and behavior equally applies to both types of virtual humans.
+The virtual human's body animation was drawn from eight distinct idle animations exported from Mixamo~\citep{mixamo2023}.
 To simulate the input behavior of virtual others, we additionally captured nine pointing animations using an Xsens MVN Link\footnote{\url{https://www.movella.com/products/motion-capture/xsens-mvn-link}} motion capture suit with Xsens MVN Record in version 2022.0.0~\citep{xsens2022}.
 Two of the pointing gestures were performed with the left hand and seven with the right hand.
 All animations maintained fixed world positions and rotations, ensuring the virtual humans remained stationary, facing the group's center.
 No facial expressions were displayed. \looseness=-1

 The virtual others' behavior followed a rule-based, event-driven approach.
 Accordingly, each virtual human's behavior adhered to a currently assigned state, determining its body animation and target of attention, i.e., where they looked at in the virtual environment.
 All transitions between states aligned with the ongoing instructions provided to the participants, thereby yielding credible behavior that mirrored the study's procedural structure.
 In the default state, the virtual humans would either remain inactive or look around, performing idle animations, thereby gazing at the group center or occasionally shifting their target of attention to the eyes of other virtual humans or the participant.
 In an introductory state, the virtual humans' target of attention switched to the participant's eyes once they came closer than 3.5 meters to the group center, which was forced when the participant was told to join the group.
 All virtual others then briefly looked at the participants to simulate that they recognized them.
 Once the logic tasks began, the virtual humans entered an operational state, directing their attention to the task objects or the input tablet respectively.
 Upon the participant being prompted to select an object, the virtual humans shifted state, eliciting a pointing animation towards a random solution input on the tablet.